-I’ve had obscene messages and disgusting photos come through like gangbusters.
+I’ve had obscene messages and disgusting photos mysteriously slip through Facebook.
 Some of this was from a Chevrolet truck site I joined.
 Turned out this “group” was run by someone in another country and not from the USA.
 That’s now quite common.
-My wife has encountered the same.
+My wife encountered the same.

 While social media once offered numerous benefits, such as connecting with friends and sharing information, it now comes with significant downsides.
 One major drawback is the potential for privacy breaches.
 For example, users often unknowingly share personal information that others can access or misuse, leading to identity theft or unwanted solicitation.